Compiled/Revised/Updated Sept 2011, Sept 2016, Feb/Nov 2021

 In the first 100 years of Bethlehem’s history, God faithfully led the church body to regularly plant or revitalize churches in the Twin Cities metropolitan area.

-1871 — First American Baptist Church planted First Swedish Baptist Church, which would become Bethlehem Baptist Church.
+1871 — First Baptist Church (later renamed River City Church) planted First Swedish Baptist Church, which would become Bethlehem Baptist Church.

 1879 — Bethlehem sent 29 members to plant First Norwegian-Danish Baptist Church among the growing Norwegian and Danish immigrant population.
 The church later became Powderhorn Park Baptist Church.
 When the church closed in 2006, it gave its building to Bethlehem.
 The building now houses another Bethlehem church plant, Jubilee Community Church, as well as Bethlehem’s Jericho Road Ministries.